Support Autistic Pupils Better By Understanding Their Autism

 Flexibility of Thought

 The profiling tool looks at the flexibility to cope with change, develop contingency plans and explore new concepts.
-Individuals with autism may have difficulties controlling repetitive patterns of behaviour or thought, applying known concepts to new situations, and/or accepting difference in unfamiliar situations.
+Autistic individuals may have difficulties controlling repetitive patterns of behaviour or thought, applying known concepts to new situations, and/or accepting difference in unfamiliar situations.
 Development in this area is observed through the application of new skills relating to the:

 • Ability to plan and predict outcomes, such as recognising patterns, e.g. knowing that tomorrow is the weekend or anticipating familiar visual cues for events.